-I wanted to carve a lighthouse for some reasons.
-One of them is that I think it is a very cool project to carve.
-I searched for lighthouse pictures online and, surprisingly, could not find the real one that I very like.
-I think most lighthouses were designed to be practical, withstand severe winds and waves; so prettiness was not a consideration.
+I wanted to carve a lighthouse as lighthouses fascinate me.
+Also, I think woodturning a lighthouse is a very cool project.
+I searched for the pictures of lighthouses online and, surprisingly, could not find the real one that I would like.
+I think most lighthouses were designed to be practical and withstand severe winds and waves, so prettiness was not a high consideration.

 Lighthouse #1

-I turned the lighthouse on a lathe and manually carved the top, windows and the door.
+I turned the lighthouse on a lathe and manually carved the top, windows, and door.
 I drilled the piloting holes to make it easier to carve the area under the roof.

 The base and cypress trees were carved from basswood too.